Map of the World

-This is the last in a series of 150 maps that the Italian-born Boetti made over a period of 20 years during which he traveled, lived, and worked with artisans in Kabul, Afghanistan, and Peshawar, Pakistan.
-He was interested in investigating how the boundaries between countries form and change over time.
-Each map in the series is different from the others, representing national boundaries as they existed at the time the map was made.
-By fitting the colors and patterns of each country’s flag within its borders, Boetti visualizes the patterns of territorial ownership around the globe.
+This is the last in a series of 150 maps that the Italian-born Alighiero Boetti made over a period of 20 years during which he traveled, lived, and worked with artisans in Kabul, Afghanistan, and Peshawar, Pakistan.
+He was interested in investigating how the boundaries between countries develop and change over time.
+Each map in the series is different from the others, representing national boundaries as they existed at the time the map was made and, in some cases, reflecting the unwillingness of the artisans with which he partnered to recognize the existence of certain nations.
+By fitting the colors and patterns of each country’s flag within its borders, Boetti visualizes the patterns of territorial ownership and sovereignty around the globe.

 Boetti commissioned Afghani women to make his designs into embroidered maps.
-Boetti acknowledged his collaborative effort with Afghani weavers in the text bordering the map—in Italian and Farsi, a language spoken in Iran, Afghanistan, and elsewhere in the region.
+He acknowledged this collaborative effort in the texts written in Italian and Farsi that border the map.
 The Farsi texts are excerpts from a classical poem extolling the power of knowledge and the idea of a universal humanity.

-In Boetti’s maps, it’s not only national borders that change.
-In the 1980s he switched the map image from the Mercator projection—which plots the spherical world on a rectangular grid—to the Robinson projection, a map that reduces the distortion of landmasses near the north and south poles.
+More than national borders changed in Boetti’s maps.
+In the 1980s, he switched the map image from the Mercator projection, which plots the spherical world on a rectangular grid, to the Robinson projection, which reduces the distortion of landmasses near the north and south poles.

-Boetti often added an e—which means “and” in Italian—between his first and last names to indicate his interest in dualities, or aspects of life that pair two contrasting characteristics, like east and west, order and disorder, the individual and society, and local and international relationships.
-He once said: “It would be nice to be two people—one all aware and real, the other all dreamy and unconscious—who go hand in hand, without ever mingling.”1
+Boetti often added an e—which means “and” in Italian—between his first and last names to indicate his interest in duality, or the pairing of two contrasting elements like east and west, order and disorder, the individual and society, and local and international relationships.
+He once said: “It would be nice to be two people—one all aware and real, the other all dreamy and unconscious—who go hand in hand, without ever mingling.”2